Lilis Energy Inc. [LLEX] Price Aside, LLEX Fundamentals Booming Beyond Compare

 Lilis Energy Inc. [AMEX:LLEX]: Analyst Rating and Earnings

 Equities traders often pay a significant amount of attention to what top market analysts have to say about a potential stock investment.
-In regards to Lilis Energy Inc. [LLEX], the most recent average analyst recommendation we can read comes from the fiscal quarter ending in 9/29/2019.
-This is compared to its latest closing price of $0.19.
+In regards to Lilis Energy Inc. [LLEX], the most recent average analyst recommendation we can read comes from the fiscal quarter ending in 12/30/2019.
+On average, stock market experts give LLEX an Hold rating.
+The average 12-month price forecast for this stock is $0.20, with the high estimate being $0.56, the low estimate being $0.15 and the median estimate amounting to $0.36.
+This is compared to its latest closing price of $0.21.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Lilis Energy Inc. [LLEX] is sitting at 3.00.
 This is compared to 1 month ago, when its average rating was 2.00.